CodelikeSaurya/Python_like_Saurya/README.md

 ## 📘 About This Repository

 This repository is a collection of everything I learn in Python — from basics to advanced concepts.
-I code daily, solve problems, revise topics, and explore new ideas to strengthen my foundation.
+I code daily, solve problems, revise topics, and explore new ideas to strengthen my foundation

 ## 🎯 What This Repo Contains